alexspeller/emblem-rails/README.md

 Now any templates ending in `.emblem` will be compiled as Ember-Handlebars templates.
-If you need to compile your Emblem templates with vanilla Handlebars, use the `.raw.embem` extension.
+If you need to compile your Emblem templates with vanilla Handlebars, use the `.raw.emblem` extension.